fxswiatowicz/cogs298-project/README.md

 The reward is calculated as a function of the current state of the environment and the action taken [(Alzantot, 2017)](#sources).
 In the case of Pong, if the ball goes past the agent, the agent receives a reward of -1.
 If the agent hits the ball past the opponent, the reward given is +1.
 For all other state/action pairs, the environment returns a reward of 0 [(Karpathy, 2016)](#sources).
-In a normal
+In a MDP model not requiring reinforcement learning techniques, all of the information needed to calculate the policy of the agent is be available.
+Besides states, actions, and rewards (along with a [discount factor](#discounted-reward), the MDP model requires a state transition probability the likelihood of moving from one state to another given the action taken.
+Since this information is not always explictly given (, we must

 The state, action, and reward provide